qaecology/blogdown-website/content/authors/Emily McColl-Gausden/_index.md

----
-# Display name
+$ Display name
 title: Emily McColl-Gausden (she/her)

 # Is this the primary user of the site?
 superuser: FALSE

 # Role/position
-role: PhD Candidate
+role: Research Fellow

 # Organizations/Affiliations
 organizations: